BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 </div>

 ### 7. Results list
-Each result should show a title, description, related publisher information, publication date, last updated, key meta data and licence type.
-There may be additional mechanisms to help identify higher quality datasets, such as crowdsourced user feedback forms and displaying information to distinguish (../../main-content/steps/assess-data-quality) search results.
+Each result should show a title, description, related publisher information, publication date, last updated, key metadata and licence type.
+There may be additional mechanisms to help identify higher quality datasets, such as crowdsourced user feedback forms and displaying information to distinguish search results.

 <div class="image-container">